IBMDeveloperUK/Hands-on-IBM-Cloud-Functions/README.md

 ## Pre-requisites

 1. You will need an IBM Cloud account, which you can get for free signing up here: https://ibm.biz/ibm-cloud-functions-account-reg
+2. There are two ways to access the CLI for IBM Cloud:
-2a.
-You will either need to install the IBM Cloud CLI locally: https://www.ibm.com/cloud/cli or 2b.
-You can use the IBM Cloud Shell in your web browser: https://cloud.ibm.com/shell *(ensure you change the location to `Frankfurt` if not already there)*
+   * You can install the IBM Cloud CLI locally: https://www.ibm.com/cloud/cli or
+   * You can use the IBM Cloud Shell in your web browser: https://cloud.ibm.com/shell *(ensure you change the location to `Frankfurt` if not already there)*
 3. log into IBM Cloud via the CLI and target the default group:

 ```bash